wildansupernova/wildansupernova.github.io/software-engineering/_posts/2025-05-12-How to Implements Idempotent API Properly.md

         self.redis.set(idempotency_key, response, time_to_live_seconds)
         return response
 ```
 The revised code above satisfies API requirements 1, 2, and 3.
 However, requirements 4 and 5 are not fully addressed.
 If a database error occurs, the user may receive a DuplicateKeyException, without clarity on whether the payment was actually saved.
 Since errors can happen before or after data is persisted, this ambiguity may confuse API consumers.
-Next, I will provide a more robust code example for handling idempotency with Redis.
+Next, I will provide a more robust and ideal code example for handling idempotency with Redis.
 You can take a look first on the `create_payment` method.

 ```python
 import hashlib